BpCampos/Bitspace/readme.md

 - npm run dev

 This will start the server on http://localhost:4000.
 You can access the website by opening this URL in your web browser.

-# Contributing

-If you find any issues or have any suggestions for improvements, feel free to open an issue or submit a pull request.